Yang Yan (powerlifter)

-Yang Yan is a Chinese paralympic powerlifter.
+Yang Yan (born 13 November 1985) is a Chinese paralympic powerlifter.
 She participated at the 2004 Summer Paralympics in the powerlifting competition, being awarded the bronze medal in the women's 52 kg event.
 Yan also participated at the 2012 Summer Paralympics in the powerlifting competition, being awarded the silver medal in the women's 60 kg event.
 She participated at the 2016 Summer Paralympics in the powerlifting competition, being awarded the bronze medal in the women's 61 kg event.